Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the Aegean Sea.

 **The pink house in the above photo is the Zagora women’s fruit cooperative where they sell their delicious, freshly homemade jams, marmalades, and other local sweets.

-At Agia Kyriaki Sq in Zagora with the same-named Chruch of Agia Kyriaki (1740) is a very impressive church with brilliant interior decoration and a magnificent gilded wood-carved iconostasis.
+At Agia Kyriaki Square in Zagora, you will find the Chruch of Agia Kyriaki (1740), a very impressive church with brilliant interior decoration and a magnificent gilded wood-carved iconostasis.

-If you love churches and chapels Zagora has plenty you can visit and explore their tradition and decoration.
+If you love churches and chapels Zagora has plenty you can visit and explore their tradition and decoration by walking around the narrow cobblestone alleys.

 Agia Kyriaki is also a fantastic place to have your lunch or dinner.